acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 When starting to use the Acconeer sensor there are different alternatives for both hardware and software setup and we are adding more as we get to know your needs.
 Check out our website to see our current offer of sensors, modules, and evaluation kits.
 A typical development flow to get started is to setup one of our evaluation kits and:

-* Use the Exploration tool to get data from sensor into Python to start application development for your use case
+* Use the `Exploration Tool <https://github.com/acconeer/acconeer-python-exploration>`_ to get data from sensor into Python to start application development for your use case

-* Use the Radar system software API or Module protocol to start software development

 * Use our Reference applications to get guidance on use case specific software solutions

+* Use Acconeer SDK or Acconeer Module Software to start software development

 To further support and guide you through the development process we also provide several user guides, data sheets, reference schematics, and reference layouts, which you can find at `acconeer.com <https://acconeer.com>`_.
 Also check out our Demo videos `Demo videos <https://www.youtube.com/channel/UC56HMJfKPSpamS-kMHXOcAw>`_ and `Application page <https://www.acconeer.com/applications>`_ to get inspiration on how you can solve different use cases and how the Acconeer sensor can be used in your application.